wp-plugins/taxonomy-term-widget/readme.txt

 == Description ==

 If you have already familiar with Categories widget, then You are already familiar with it too.
-It just let you choose any taxonomy you have in your blog.
+It just let you choose any taxonomy you have in your blog, for example Tags, You custom taxonomy ( Eg: Location, Product Categories, Product Tags etc... ).

 == Installation ==

+1. Login to admin panel,Go to Plugins => Add New.
+2. Search for "Coder Customizer Framework" and install it.
+3. Once you install it, activate it
+4. Go to Appearance => Widgets, Taxonomy Term Widget is waiting for you

+Or

 1. Put the plug-in folder into [wordpress_dir]/wp-content/plugins/
 2. Go into the WordPress admin interface and activate the plugin